Essential Insights into Monkeypox You Need to Know

 For more information, resources such as the World Health Organization and the Centers for Disease Control and Prevention offer comprehensive guidance and updates.

 As awareness of monkeypox grows, it's important to stay informed about this viral disease.
-Here are ten essential questions to consider regarding monkeypox:
+Here are five essential questions to consider regarding monkeypox:

 1. What is monkeypox?